.

 Author Paula Miller standing in kitchen with gray shirt

 I'd noticed a lack of good books for young boys, so I put my romance novel aside to focus on a children's series.
 I accepted a contract for my first children's chapter book - One-Eyed Jack.
-I can still remember opening the first box of books and flipping through the crisp new pages in awe.
+I can still remember opening that first box of books and flipping through the crisp new pages in awe.

 Between speaking events at schools and libraries, I finished the second book in the series and sent it off for editing.
 Our fourth son arrived while I was in the middle of writing the third book.
-And then life took another unexpected turn.
+And then, life took another unexpected turn.
 The 2008 recession forced my publisher to close her doors.

 A different direction